microsoft/Accera/accera/toml/README.md

 # Accera TOML Data

 ## Parsing TOML data from headers
-The `toml_header_parser.py` python utility defines utilities for parsing the TOML data from a Accera library header file, extracting the well-known-named entries and collecting custom parameter values.
+The `toml_header_parser.py` python utility defines utilities for parsing the TOML data from an Accera library header file, extracting the well-known-named entries and collecting custom parameter values.

 This script requires that you have the `tomlkit` python package installed via
 ```sh